cybozu-go/meows/docs/design.md

 custom label value to `runs-on`.
 This is useful when you want to use multiple types of runners, for example, `highmem`and `highcpu`.

-In github-actions-controller, The `RunnerPool` name (namespaced name) is set as the custom label.
+github-actions-controller sets the namespaced name of a `RunnerPool` as a custom label.
-So you can use the specified runner for jobs.

 ### How self-hosted runners are created and runs jobs